roipeker/graphx/README.md

 For now, GraphX™ has a few classes for rendering in the "display list":
 Like `Shape` (for "pen" drawings commands through it's `graphics` property), `Sprite` (create hierarchies of rendering objects), `StaticText` (for Texts), `GxIcon` (for Flutter icons), `Bitmap` (for Images), `MovieClip`(for Spritesheet and Gif support), `SvgShape` (dependency for `svg` package not included), `SimpleParticleSystem` (to create optimized particles for games), and Flare/Rive render objects which will live in another package/utility to avoid dependencies.

-By the way, `SceneRoot` is a Sprite as well!, and it's your `root` node in the display tree, kinda where all starts to render, and where you need to add your own objects.
+By the way, in the previous example, `GameScene` is the `root` node in the _display tree_, the entry point where DisplayObjects renders, and where you need to add your own objects.

 For instance, to create a simple purple circle: